MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

 ## Post-upgrade tasks

+1. Enable task scheduler on the server instance.
-1. (Multitenant only) If you used the `-AllowAppDatabaseWrite` parameter when mounting tenants, dismount the tenants, and then mount again without the `-AllowAppDatabaseWrite`.
+2. (Multitnenat only) For tenants other than the tenant that you use for administration purposes, if you mounted the tenants using the `-AllowAppDatabaseWrite` parameter, dismount the tenants, then mount them again without using the `-AllowAppDatabaseWrite` parameter.

 <!--
     Start-NAVAppDataUpgrade  -ServerInstance BC150 -Name "Sales and Inventory Forecast" -Version 15.0.35926.0